MauricioLins/pythonReadSQL/README.md

 # pythonReadSQL
-Script python that read a SQL query and return just the used tables
+Script python that reads a SQL query and return just the used tables